 The Diet— In August, I posted

-spending the summer doing the Atkins Diet with Allison and how we were both having success with it.
+about spending the summer doing the Atkins Diet with Allison and how we were both having success with it.
 She stuck with it until

 about a month after school started (it’s a really hard diet for a carb-loving teenager to do, especially when everyone around them is eating chips and pizza).
 I’m still at it, …